- Mrs S Taylor

 Students will produce a portfolio of work which will form the coursework element of the course and this makes up 60% of their final mark.
 The external Controlled Assessment (examination) begins in the January of Year 11 and forms 40% of their final mark.
 For the External Controlled Assessment students will spend a minimum of six weeks preparing and developing a body of work which culminates in a ten-hour exam to produce a final piece.
 All work is marked internally and then moderated externally by the examination board (WJEC).

 KS3 – Assessments are as per school calendar and link to the student’s projects.
-This may be a practical to assess skills and progression but may also take on the form of critiquing a piece of work.
+This will include a drawing element to assess skills and progression but will also include critiquing a piece of work.
 Students will be told the nature of their assessments prior to sitting them ensuring preparation time.
+They will be provided with a revision sheet the month before the assessment to allow time to revise.

 Gallery : 2019/2020 Projects